A comprehensive guide for conducting Digital Sovereignty and Security maturity assessments

 "Let's start by selecting your industry profile, which will adjust the weighting of domains based on your sector's specific needs..."

-| Level | Acceptable Evidence Examples |
+| Status | Slider Value | Acceptable Evidence Examples |

-| Level 2 | Draft policies, project plans, pilot implementations, partial rollouts |
+| Work in Progress | 2 | Draft policies, active projects, pilot implementations, partial rollouts, some teams using it, configuration in progress |

-| Level 3 | Approved policies, documented standards, widespread implementation, training records |
+| Fully Complete | 3 | Approved policies, documented procedures, organization-wide implementation, training completed, metrics being collected, regular reviews occurring |

 Example: The CIO believes they have Level 4 disaster recovery, but the Operations Manager says they've never successfully tested it.